Unexpected Burnout in Graduate School

 Mike, for example, neglected his health for years because he spent all of his time at work.
 The result was that he was burnt out and he felt stuck in his research.

-Most successful people attribute their high performance to their daily habits – and at least one, two, or three habits that are “non-negotiable.”
+Most successful people attribute their high performance to their daily habits that are “non-negotiable.”

 The most common “non-negotiable” daily habits of successful people include: